ChrisAwo/Coca-Cola-Sales-Dashboard-Analysis-/README.md

 ## Project Overview

-This project looks at Coca-Cola’s 2022 sales in the United States across different products.
-The goal was to understand how sales change over the year and which products performed best.
+This project analyzes Coca-Cola’s 2022 sales performance across multiple beverage products in the United States.
+It explores monthly sales trends and product-level performance to identify seasonal patterns, high-performing products, and revenue distribution across the portfolio.

-I used an interactive Power BI dashboard to explore monthly trends and compare product performance.
+The dashboard provides an interactive view of sales behavior across time and product categories, helping to uncover key business trends such as seasonal spikes and underperforming segments.

 ---